chriskgernon/chriskgernon/qgisModel.md

 This [graph](dir_plot.html) shows how the direction impacts the median rent based on Census Tracts in Kansas.

 This [graph](dist_plot.html) shows how the distance from the point impacts the median rent based on Census Tracts in Kansas.
+The jump in Median Rent around 50k is the Kansas City Metropolitan area and the jump around 250k is the Wichita Metropolitan area.

 [Model](Distance_from_point.model3)